HS Roundup: Frankton’s Branham earns milestone win

 At the Eastern Hancock Invitational, Frankton swimmer Jack Melvin placed first in the 100 freestyle and was second in the 100 breaststroke.

-The Madison-Grant girls knocked off Elwood 49-22 behind 14 points, 12 steals.
-8 rebounds, and 6 assists from Daya Greene and 13 points from Maddy Moore.
+The Madison-Grant girls knocked off Elwood 49-22 behind 14 points, 12 steals, eight rebounds and six assists from Daya Greene and 13 points from Maddy Moore.